sulu/SuluContentBundle/UPGRADE.md

 The `DimensionContentInterface` has the `getDimension` removed and will now directly need to provide the `getStage`, `setStage`, `getLocale` and `setLocale` methods.
-This is normally done by the traits provided by the ContentBundle.
+If you are using the traits provided by the ContentBundle, these methods should be added to your entity automatically.

 #### Update your list configuration

-If you use the dimension data to be listed in your list you need to change it the following way:
+If you use the dimension data in your list configuration, you need to change it the following way:

 ```diff
 <?xml version="1.0" ?>